 Samsung Galaxy S8 Plus

-We liked the S8 Plus six months ago and still do, but we’re in favor of you buying the Note 8.
+We liked the S8 Plus at launch and still do, but we’re in favor of you buying the Note 8.
 Why?
-Because if you’re going to spend this much money on a Samsung phone, you might as well get the very best.
+Because if you’re going to spend this much money on a Samsung phone, you might as well get the best you can.
 They both have sizable all-screen displays, fast chipsets and stunning cameras, but only the Note 8 has the dual-lens camera, 6GB of RAM and the S Pen.
-For the extra $105, you’re more futureproofed.
+For a little extra you’re a lot more future-proofed.